Isaac3924/tic-tac-toe/README.md

 Moving back to our App.js we do have a misnomer, our component isn't so much a square anymore than it is a board, so let's change `Square` to `Board`.
 Of course it still runs as our button classNames are still `square`.

+### Passing Data Through Props

+The next thing we should do is change how the buttons function; changing the value of a square from empty to "X" when clicked.
+With how it's currently built I would need to repeat the same same code 9 times which is not ideal.
+If you ever see similar code repeated take it as an opportunity to make a helper method or function, but in this case we are working in react which uses components, so we'll make a reuseable component here.

+We'll have the function be called `Square` and have it return the button code for our squares and update our `board-row`s to use `Square` instead.
+Like this, we have each square displaying only the number 1.
+In order to rectify this, we'll use props to pass the value each square should have from the parent component of `Board` to the child `Square`.

+The prop we're naming is `value` which is a JSX element, so we'll wrap it in curly brackets to be properly displayed in the return.
+But since none of our squares name the new value prop it'll be just an empty board.
+If we have each square name `value="X"` X being whatever, then we can easily fill out the numbers as they were.

+###Making an Interactive component

+Now to actually make it interactable.
+Let's declarea function within the Square component called `handleClick` that will do a console log of 'clicked!' for us.
+Then we'll add another prop named onClick for our button JSX element that's returned from `Square`, which will be equal to our `handleClick` function.

+Running the app now and within our console, we should see a log of `clicked!`.
+The instructions expect to see this on a console tab in CodeSandbox.
+We can pull up our own console by inspecting the page and going to our own console tab seeing we are also accruing instances of it.
+But we want it to remember being clicked, so we will make sure to use state.

+React provides this with a special function called `useState` that you can call from your component.
+Let's start by storing the current value of the `Square` in state, and change it when the `Square` is clicked.

+We'll first mport `useState` at the top of the `App.js` file and remove the `value` prop from the `Square` component.
+We'll add in a new line at the start of the `Square` that calls `useState`.
+In that line of code we will have it return a state variable valled `value`.

+`value` will store the value and `setValue` is a function we will use to change the value.
+The null passed into useState is used as the initial value for the state variable `value`, so we're making this equal to `null` and effectively letting the program remember that.

+Looking further into this, `const [value, setValue]` is an array which is using Array destructuring to create 2 variables `value` and `setValue`.
+The first variable in the array will be assigned the corresponding value of `useState(null)` as stated earlier, and the `setValue` variable holds the function that allows us to update our afforementioned variable `value`.
+But for now it is not yet used.
+Let's get to that.

+Our `Square` component no longer had props to accept, so let's get rid of those in our `board-row`s and let's use our `setValue` function in our `handleClick` function, giving it the value of 'X' to pass in.

+So we'll be calling the `set` function from an `onClick` handler which will be telling React to re-render the `Square` whenever its `<button>` is clicked.
+Each `Square` at this point has its own state holding its own `value` stored there independent from one another.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.